 The Sir John Monash Centre is open

-The Sir John Monash Centre is open every day from 9:30am to 6pm.
+The Sir John Monash Centre is open every day from 10am to 5pm.

 Book your visit. – The Sir John Monash Centre is open

-Anzac Day on the Western front
+Anzac Day 2026 on the Western Front

-Learn More – Road closure Anzac Day 2025
+Learn More – February maintenance closure

 About the Sir John Monash Centre